emmasarge/womenintechteam7/README.md

 * [CSS](https://www.w3schools.com/Css/) stands for Cascading Style sheets which is a type of style language which sets out how the webpage should be styled.
 It allows the user to style the webpage in a particular way, making the UX richer and more meaningful for the user.

 * [jquery](https://jquery.com/) is used to simplify DOM manipulation.
 Jquery is a javascript library that is used to provide interactivity on websites.
 The $ sign signals to the browser that jquery is being used.

 * [Python](https://www.python.org/psf-landing/) is a high level programming language used for apps in many frameworks such as flask, pyramid and django.
 Python supports many programming paradigms and is object orientated and has a comprehensive set of libraries.
 Python is managed by a non profit organsation the Python software foundation.
 The version of Python I used in my app is 3.7.

+* [Flask](https://flask.palletsprojects.com/en/1.1.x/) is a micro framework used to build web applications.
+Flask has a small and easily extendable core which gives the developer control over which databases and other third party resources to use when developing an app.

 * we used [Mongodb](https://www.mongodb.com/cloud/atlas) for the models in the database, although sqlite3 is available in flask.
 This was because my app is deployed to heroku and heroku is an ephemeral file system so my data would disappear each time I logged into heroku!
 Postgres is an open source object-relational database system that provides the user with the facility to create, read, update and delete documents data.